-- 1. During ICC session, this bit is set to 1.
-Then, CKSEL can be reset in order to run with $f{\rm OSC}$. - 2.
-Clock from the PLL cannot be selected if the PLL is disabled (PLLEN =0) - 3.
-If the clock source is selected by PLL option bit, CKSEL bit selection has no effect.
+During ICC session, this bit is set to 1.
+Then, CKSEL can be reset in order to run with f{OSC}.
+Clock from the PLL cannot be selected if the PLL is disabled (PLLEN =0) If the clock source is selected by PLL option bit,

+3. If the clock source is selected by PLL option bit, CKSEL bit selection has no effect.

-6.4 MAIN CLOCK CONTROLLER WITH REAL TIME CLOCK AND BEEPER (MCC/RTC)
+5.4 MAIN CLOCK CONTROLLER WITH REAL TIME CLOCK AND BEEPER (MCC/RTC)